 For more information visit the CDC webpage on caring for yourself at home.

-Please refer to our Do I need to Self-Isolate or Quarantine page
+Please refer to our Do I Need to Self-Isolate or Quarantine page for more information.

 - wash your hands frequently with soap and water or an alcohol-based hand sanitizer;